thom-dani/BondMatcher/README.md

 ## Downloading the database
-We contribute a database 4544 electron densities (computed on a `256**3` grid, around 800 GB of decompressed data, see the companion manuscript for futher details), organized as follows:
+We contribute a database 4544 electron densities (computed on a `256**3` grid, around 800 GB of decompressed data, see the companion manuscript for futher details).
+It is organized as follows:

 - Two pathways of proton tunneling for the *Prism* water hexamer:
   - With anti-geared motion (256 steps)
     - [Download file (32.7 GB)](https://zenodo.org/records/14909099/files/W6_bifdrop_sp_along_tunneling_pathways.tar.gz)
-    - To decompress the file, go to the directory where you downloaded it and enter the following command:
+    - To decompress the file and prepare the corresponding cinema database, move the downloaded file to the `scripts/pathways` directory.
+Next, go to the directory `scripts/pathways`.
+From there, enter the following command:
     ```
-    tar xvzf W6_bifdrop_sp_along_tunneling_pathways.tar.gz
+    ./prepareCinemaDataBase.sh W6_bifdrop_sp_along_tunneling_pathways.tar.gz
     ```
+    This will create a cinema data base of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).
   - With geared motion (256 steps)
     - [Download file (32.7 GB)](https://zenodo.org/records/14909089/files/W6_drop1_sp_along_tunneling_pathways.tar.gz)
-    - To decompress the file, go to the directory where you downloaded it and enter the following command:
+    - To decompress the file and prepare the corresponding cinema database, move the downloaded file to the `scripts/pathways` directory.
+Next, go to the directory `scripts/pathways`.
+From there, enter the following command:
     ```
-    tar xvzf W6_drop1_sp_along_tunneling_pathways.tar.gz
+    ./prepareCinemaDataBase.sh W6_drop1_sp_along_tunneling_pathways.tar.gz
     ```
+    This will create a cinema data base of electron densities (in *.vti format) which can be interactively explored within ParaView using the TTK Cinema filters (typically, `TTKCinemaReader` to read the database, followed by `TTKCinemaQuery` to select entries, followed by `TTKCinemaProductReader` to load the selected densities, see the above example).

 - 48 vibrational perturbations for the *Ring*, *Book*, *Cage* and *Prism* water hexamers:
   - *Ring* hexamer: